Compliance & Regulations

 What pool barrier compliance actually means

 The most common mistake homeowners make is assuming compliance starts and ends with a fence height number.
-Height matters, but inspectors are evaluating the entire protective system.
+Height matters, but inspectors are evaluating the entire system.
+The ISPSC specifies that horizontal members on the pool side of a fence must be spaced at least 45 inches apart to prevent climbing, a detail that addresses performance rather than just dimensions.
 A barrier that is tall enough can still fail if a gate latch is reachable, if a horizontal rail creates a foothold, or if grade changes leave too much space below the fence line.

 That is why early planning matters.
 Compliance is easier to achieve when it is treated as part of the pool design package, not a late-stage add-on.